“Blood Clots and Black Holes”

-Jules left the Archives a couple hours later with a dull throbbing in his skull and a sense that something in every shadow he passed was hostile to him—like a sentient sickness, suffering, seething with hate.
+Jules left the Archives a few hours later with a throbbing in his skull and a sense that something in every shadow he passed was hostile to him—like a sentient sickness, suffering, seething with hate.
 The Book of Cipher, not unexpectedly, had been strange, littered with cryptic phrases like, The poison was in the seed—which for some reason seemed familiar—and, The Hell-born cry for peace.
 An ink-drawn vortex had writhed in the middle of each two-page spread, right at the place where the pages joined, and the text on either side of it had been rendered in such a way that it seemed to ooze, in slow motion, toward the solid blackness at the center.
-As Jules had paged through the tome, the image of the vortex had seemed to grow, overtaking more and more of the page.
+As Jules had paged through the tome, the vortex image had seemed to grow, overtaking more and more of the page.
 On turning the final leaf, he’d found himself staring into unbroken blackness.

 He was shivering now as he stumped through the Enclave’s halls.
 A time or two he paused to stand in the dappled sunlight that poured through the stained-glass windows, letting its warmth soak into his skin.
 He wondered if Max felt this same chill, this wrongness, this sickness in herself all the time.

-Thinking about Max brought to mind the decision that lay before Jules—whether to approach the Master-General with his findings or continue to go it alone.
+Thinking of Max brought to mind the decision that lay before Jules—whether to approach the Master-General with his findings or continue to go it alone.
 He’d been so sure of his planned course of action that morning, but the Grand Archivist’s words had given him more than a little cause to doubt—especially the part about him potentially being denied access to Max.
 The cure to what ailed her could only be divined through advanced alchemy, Jules was sure of it.
 Him not being allowed to study her could equal her death sentence.

-The throng of dozens included magi of all colors, though predominantly Arcanus’s purple and gold—a fairly representative sampling of the Enclave’s population on any given day.
+The throng of dozens included magi of all colors, though predominantly Arcanus’s purple and gold—a pretty representative sampling of the Enclave’s population on any given day.
 As Jules watched, they all seemed to quiet down and turn their attention toward something happening in the next hallway down.

 Seconds later, they erupted in a din of angry shouts.